chinamike65/hugo-tuolesi/content/book3/book3en.md

 For example, Brahmanism, the leader of Brahmanism said that the creator of all things is the Great Brahma, and the Great Brahma created all things, so we are the sons of the Great Brahma.

-Then, when we steal something, we take what belongs to our Dharmather, and there is no sin for a son to take what belongs to his Dharmather.
+Then, when we steal something, we take what belongs to our father, and there is no sin for a son to take what belongs to his father.

 But in our Buddhist view, this is not allowed.
 We talk about cause and effect, and if we create the cause of stealing, there will be evil retribution.
 This is the difference in right view.